5ven/cakephp-dockerised-base/README.md

 6. If you have not set up CakePHP yet, use the script at scripts/setup.sh to do that

+7. After cloning the CakePHP code, cd into the "helpers" dir and run fix-access-rights.sh in order to be able to edit the files for example in VS Code.

-7. Access the front-end at:
+8. Access the front-end at:
 [https://cakephp/](https://cakephp/)